joelbader/arise/src/README.txt

 pool-hits.txt => clone-hits.txt
-** autogenerate a pool-to-file map from the filenames
+** autogenerate a pool-to-file map from the filenames ** probably good to include the directory in the filename
 - read file-to-pool map
 - read top hits
 - find hits shared by row and column